dashpay/docs/docs/user/wallets/dashcore/installation-macos.rst

 Synchronizing Dash Core to the Dash network
 -------------------------------------------

 Once Dash Core is successfully installed and started, you will see the wallet overview screen.
-You will notice that the wallet is “out of sync”, and the status bar at the bottom of the window will show the synchronization progress.
+The status bar at the bottom of the window will show the synchronization progress.

 .. figure:: img/macos/112415040.png